-With your help, we can provide life-changing opportunities to talented science students who face disadvantage or hardship.
+With your help, we can support talented science students to turn their ambition into achievement.

 How your gift will be used

-Donations of any size can make a big difference to the lives of our students.
+Donations are tax-deductible and any size can make a big difference to the lives of our students.

 I grew up in the Broadmeadows area in a single-parent household.
 Throughout high school my teachers would keep me trying to dream big, telling me I could make it as far in life as I dared to go.

 I wanted to believe them, but I knew the difficulties of trying to break out of a disadvantaged financial background.

 In the first year of my Master of Science studies, I was lucky enough to receive the Jean E Laby Bursary.
 Receiving the bursary has definitely changed how I see my future from here.

 In knowing that there are people out there willing to give a helping hand, I want to keep pushing on with my studies, trying to break through the barriers that I’ve had in the hope that one day I will be able to give back to society through some breakthrough or contribution to the field.

 I’m sure I speak for all recipients of a bursary when I say thank you for all the good you are doing in other people’s lives.

 – Daniel Ferlewicz, recipient of the Jean E Laby Bursary